vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 All of the ESXi hosts in a cluster require an appropriate license.
 Deployment of VCHs fails if your environment includes one or more ESXi hosts that have inadequate licenses.

 ## Virtual Infrastructure Requirements <a id="vireqs"></a>

+The different components of vSphere Integrated Containers have different virtual infrastructure requirements.

+### vSphere Integrated Containers Appliance Requirements <a id="appliancereqs"></a>

 You deploy the vSphere Integrated Containers appliance on a vCenter Server instance.
 Deploying the appliance directly on an ESXi host is not supported.